huatuostudio/huatuostudio.github.io/content/posts/20180629TravelBucketList.md

 - [ ] See the spectacular Northern Lights

-- [ ] Discover the “temple that is a city” at Angkor Wat in Cambodia 6.
-Scale Japan’s highest peak, Mount Fuji
+- [ ] Discover the “temple that is a city” at Angkor Wat in Cambodia

+- [ ] Scale Japan’s highest peak, Mount Fuji

 - [ ] Take a trip into the wilderness on an African safari

-- [x] Ascend the arch of Sydney Harbour Bridge
+- [x] Ascend the arch of Sydney Harbour Bridge [My story here](https://www.huatuostudio.com/20130406harbourbridge/)

 - [ ] Trek the Inca Trail to Machu Picchu

-- [ ] View the Big Apple from the top of the Empire State Building 11.
-Float effortlessly on the Dead Sea
+- [ ] View the Big Apple from the top of the Empire State Building

+- [ ] Float effortlessly on the Dead Sea

 - [x] Take a walk along the Great Wall of China